-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2007-2008 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2008-2009 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

+2008-09

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS -
+G1 PRIVATE INSTITUTIONS

-Tuition: \$29,940 \$29,940
+Tuition: \$31,437 \$31,437

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

-Tuition: \$29,940 \$29,940
+Tuition: \$31,437 \$31,437

-G1 REQUIRED FEES: \$2,895 \$1,080
+G1 REQUIRED FEES: \$3,000 \$3,000

 G1 ROOM AND BOARD:

-(on-campus) \$9,540 \$9,540
+(on-campus) \$10,146 \$10,146

 G1 ROOM ONLY:

-(on-campus) \$5,370 \$5,370
+(on-campus) \$5,733 \$5,733

 G1 BOARD ONLY:

-(on-campus meal plan) \$4,170 \$4,170
+(on-campus meal plan) \$4,413 \$4,413

-G1 Comprehensive tuition and room an · ·

-college cannot provide separate tuit ion and room and

-board fees):

-~ Oth a r

-G1 Other:
+- G1 Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees): - G1 New undergraduates will pay a one-time Orientation fee of \$500 in addition to the listed fees.

-G2 Minimum Maximum

-Number of credits per term a studer t can take for the IVIAAIITTUITT

-02 stated full-time tuition it can take for the 36 no maximum
+G2 Minimum Maximum Number of credits per term a student can take for the stated full-time tuition 36 no maximum

 G3 Yes No

-G3 Do tuition and fees vary by year of s tudy (e.g., sophomore, 100 110
+G3 Do tuition and fees vary by year of study (e.g., sophomore, V

-junior, senior)? Х
+junior, senior)? ^

-G4 If tuition and fees vary by undergrad luate instructional progra m, describe briefly:
+G4 If tuition and fees vary by undergraduate instructional program, describe briefly:

-07 · ·

-Student expense budget is the same 0.1

-Sophomores and entering freshme

-undergraduates, including transfe r students, for Fall 2007 I have a Student Fee of \$1,080.